pringyy/Explore-MMO/timelog.md

 ### 7 Oct 2020

-* *0.5 hours* Read provided reading by my supervisor as preperation for my first meeting tomorrow
+* *0.5 hours* Read provided reading by my supervisor as preperation for my first meeting today
+* *1 hours* First meeting with supervisor
+* *0.5 hours* Creating Issues on Git Hub to break down what Matt told me to currently work on